Free to read. Sign up to save your progress and take knowledge-check quizzes.

 ToolStrengthConsent Model

-Meta Muse ImageFree, built into Instagram, WhatsApp, Meta AIOpt-out use of others' public photos
+Meta Muse ImageFree, built into Instagram, WhatsApp, Meta AIPrompt-based (likeness-transformation feature removed)

 Nano Banana 2Fast, high-quality Google image modelStandard prompt-based generation